sivadakshin/ProjectMindControl/README.md

 Working Of the software-
 1. User should click the connect button on the left panel to connect to the EEG-Machine.
 2. ThinkGear connector software must be running. it can be downloaded from neurosky website.
 3. The user should click the connect button on the right of the main panel to configure his/her cloud device.
 4. Webhook service is only supported for now.
 Webhooks can be configured in IFTTT platform.
 3. After configuring both, user can add a new trigger by clicking the add button.
 4. A Trigger is an entity which binds A command with a smart device action.
-5. Within a trigger, user should one of the commands from the list.
+5. Within a trigger, user should select one of the commands from the list.
 Then user should configure the command by clicking the configure button.
 The list of commands includes Blink, Attention, Meditation, Alpha waves, Beta waves, Gamma waves.
 6. Blink Command is configured by 2 parameters.
 TIME and TIMES.
 TIMES states the number of times the user should blink and TIME state the time in seconds within which the user should blink.
 7. Rest all Commands have 3 parameters.
 Threshold, Operator and Time.
 Threshold is the value of a particular wave.
-Operator is the condition on the t Threshold value they are (>, < , =).
+Operator is the condition on the threshold value.
+They are (>, < , =).
 Time is the time in seconds for which the threshold with operator condition should be satisfied.
-8. User then Selects on of the Action of their smart device.
+8. User then Selects one of the action of their smart device.
 9. Then, user can Enable/Disable the Trigger he created.
 10. The Software also allows the user to modify and delete the created triggers.